zeek/zeek/doc/scripting/index.rst

 When combined with the ``type`` keyword, ``record`` can generate a composite type.
-We have, in fact, already encountered a a complex example of the ``record`` data type in the earlier sections, the :bro:id:`connection` record passed to many events.
-Another one, :bro:id:`Conn::Info`, which corresponds to the fields logged into ``conn.log``, is shown by the exerpt below.
+We have, in fact, already encountered a a complex example of the ``record`` data type in the earlier sections, the :bro:type:`connection` record passed to many events.
+Another one, :bro:type:`Conn::Info`, which corresponds to the fields logged into ``conn.log``, is shown by the exerpt below.

 .. btest-include:: ${BRO_SRC_ROOT}/scripts/base/protocols/conn/main.bro